John's Walk: Analysis of Mixing Time

 where $A \preceq B$ signifies that $B - A$ is positive semidefinite. \end{lem} \begin{proof} The proof is as in lemma 3.11 in \cite{kannan2012random}.
 For all $i$ and $j$,

 Thus

 \end{proof}

 Now we study how the volume and aspect ratio of the John's ellipsoid changes from a move from $x$ to $y$.
-If the John's ellipsoid centered at $x = 0$ is the unit ball, and we make a move to $y$, the matrix $E_y$ which induces $\mE_y$ satisfies the solution of
+If the John's ellipsoid centered at $x = 0$ is the unit ball, and we make a move to $y$, the matrix $E_y$ such that is the unique (from John's Theorem) $\arg\max$ over positive definite matrices of $- \log \det E$ under the constraint that

+The John's ellipsoid of $\mK_x^s$ is a unit ball at the origin.
+Let us translate $\mK$ by $x-y$.
+All the contact points with $\mK + (x-y)$ of $\mE_x + (x-y)$ must lie on the boundary of $\mE_y$ or outside $\mE_y$.
+This condition can be rewritten as

+Note that we {\it do not} claim that $E_y$ is the matrix with largest determinant that satisfies the above constraints.
+There can be other constraints corresponding to contact points for $\mE_y$ that are not contact points of $\mE_x$.